• Skip to primary navigation

 Yes.
 The beautify of minestrone is that it is so so so versatile.
 It can taste very different depending on what you put in it each time.
 This is nice because then you're not going to get tired of this dish quickly.
 You can really mix it up each time you make it.
 So, if you want, try using ground beef instead of chicken, steak, or even shredded meats like pork or leftover turkey and match the stock with your meat choice.
 You can get fancy and try lamb or other more gourmet meats as well.
 Get creative or stick to the basics.
 Up to you!

-Can you top minestrone soup with cheese?
+Can I top minestrone soup with cheese?

 Sure can.
 I don't think this soup even needs cheese, it's got a lot of flavor already but you absolutely can add to it by sprinkling some cheese on top right before serving.
 Italian cheeses work well here.
 Parmesan is commonly added to minestrone soup but an Italian cheese blend would be good too.